 Taxation on interest

-Bank deposits are fully taxable.
-The interest earned on them is added to the total income of a person for the purposes of paying tax.
-The interest earned on the PPF is tax free.
-So, if you are in the highest tax bracket, you need to reduce 30 per cent of your returns from bank deposits.
+So, if you are in the highest tax bracket, you need to reduce 30 per cent of your returns from bank interest received and hence your post tax returns drop.
 In PPF there is no such interest that is taxable, though you cannot place more than Rs 1.5 lakhs in the PPF every year.

 Sec 80C Tax benefits

 If you invest up to Rs 1.5 lakhs, you get tax benefits under Sec 80C for the PPF.
 Most of the bank deposits do not offer you this facility, unless it is the tax saving deposits.
 So, you save Rs 50,000 in the highest tax bracket, Rs 30,000 in the 20 per cent tax bracket and Rs 15,000 in the 10% tax bracket.

 Due to its long tenure of 15 years, the PPF helps you to build a solid retirement corpus.
 The advantage of the lock-in for seven years is that it helps you to save money and you cannot withdraw easily, which is good in a way as it is a forced savings.
 This is not the case in bank deposits, where easy withdrawal may never allow you to save adequately for the future.